navycuda/story_creator/PLANNING.md

 #### assets
   Also leaving assests out until a bit further into design.
 I don't have a clear picture of how I'm going to interact with the front end, so I'll leave options open.

+#### upvotes
+  Added vote.
+The idea here is that a vote value is applied to the vote.
+This will allow there to be both upvotes and down votes, if so desired.